spiketibbs/KU_CMS_TnP/README.md

 ```
 3. Open either Extrapolation_ele.py (electron extrapolation) or Extrapolation_muon.py (Muon extrapolation) in a text editor
 4. Modify 'excel_path' to point to the right spreadsheet, beginning on line 16.
-5. Modify the image title and output file directory in lines 353 and 358 for electron, or 355 and 360 for muon.
+5. Modify the image title and output file directory in both lines 355 and 360 for Electron or Muon.
 ```bash
 plt.suptitle(f"BLP Data/MC Efficiency Scale Factor Fits (${eta_label}$)", fontsize=16, fontweight="bold") # line 353 (Electron) or 355 (Muon)
 # ...